 For additional details regarding the Rensselaer undergraduate experience, in a place where students and faculty collaborate to find solutions to the most pressing technological challenges we face today in energy, biotechnology, materials, information technology and management, and complex systems, visit The Office of Admissions at Rensselaer.

-Dr. Li (Emily) Liu is an Assistant Professor of Nuclear Engineering and Engineering Physics in the Department of Mechanical, Aerospace, and Nuclear Engineering at Rensselaer Polytechnic Institute.
+Dr. Li (Emily) Liu is a Professor of Nuclear Engineering and Engineering Physics in the Department of Mechanical, Aerospace, and Nuclear Engineering at Rensselaer Polytechnic Institute.
 Professor Liu's research interests include: use of Neutron, X-ray, and Dynamic Light Scattering in nanotechnology and polymer science, such as soft colloidal systems; Molecular Dynamics to Phase-Field simulations of nuclear fuel and cladding materials; radiation damage; experimental validations of nanoscale to mesoscale simulations; energy policy and energy related economic issues; and the measurements and calculations of inelastic neutron cross sections.

 Dr. Asish Ghosh is a Professor of Practice in the Department of Mechanical, Aerospace, and Nuclear Engineering.
 His research focus includes technology and product innovation, product/process design and analysis, and mechanical properties of materials.
 He leads the undergraduate Inventor's Studio course series at Rensselaer.